1

 Why this split matters

-Webjet Business charges a percentage on upfront travel cost only.
-Change-related fare differences and airline change fees don't attract a WBT fee — reducing the effective fee base by ~24%.
+WBT charges its percentage on upfront travel cost only.
+Change-related fare differences and airline fees don’t attract a WBT fee - reducing the effective fee base by ~24%.

 376